Farm Environment Assessment (FEA)

 Farm Management Map

 The management map should clearly show where the proposed management options and capital items are to be undertaken on the farm.
-Please refer to the “Marking your maps” and “Management Map” details on the Mapping page.
+Please refer to the “Marking your maps” and “Management Map” details on the Mapping guidance.

 Each management activity should be individually labelled with a map letter for identification purposes and shown using a clear coloured map key.
 These map letters must correspond to the map letters provided in the online application.